DanielLourencoFil/future-landing-page/README.md

 ## Project

-It is a single page project coded to improve skills on Sass and React It was fully coded in 8 hours time
+It is a single page project coded to improve skills on Typescript, Sass and React It was fully coded in 8 hours time

 I used the theme from https://thecodude.com/demo/tf/future/index.html